Researcher Application Process

 Public and patient involvement (PPI) is a way of making sure that the people who are most affected by your research have an opportunity to share their views of the research design, procedures and materials with the research team.
 The difficulty for researchers is finding members of the public and patients to help them.

 SHARE can help.
-The SHARE register currently contains over 174,000 people who want to help with research.
-All you need to do to start the process is complete a simple SHARE form (which can be downloaded here) and give some details of the type of person you need for your PPI.
+The SHARE register currently nearly 300,000 people who want to help with research.
+All you need to do to start the process is complete a simple SHARE form (found at the top of this page) and give some details of the type of person you need for your PPI.
 Remember, specific ethical approval does not need to be sought when involving the public in research design and management activities so you can use SHARE for PPI linked to the design of your research without the need for ethical approval.
-See this document from INVOLVE and the National Research Ethics Service for more details.
+Link to INVOLVE for more details.

 The cost of using SHARE for PPI will vary depending on your selection criteria (the more there are, the more it will cost).

-Using SHARE for PPI is a collaboration with Trial Forge (www.trialforge.org), an initiative that aims to improve the efficiency of trials.
+Using SHARE for PPI is a collaboration with Trial Forge, an initiative that aims to improve the efficiency of trials.

-The SHARE mechanism for submitting registrations allows for a secure onward despatch to an NHS safe haven. (from Dundee).
-The joining requires a minimum amount of information for unambiguous identification of the registrant: name, date of birth and postcode (see Register page by clicking here), with the opportunity to provide contact details and preferred number of approaches to be made annually by SHARE advising the volunteer of possible research opportunities.
+The SHARE mechanism for submitting registrations allows for a secure onward despatch to an NHS Safe Haven (from Dundee).
+The joining requires a minimum amount of information for unambiguous identification of the registrant: name, date of birth and postcode, with the opportunity to provide contact details and preferred number of approaches to be made annually by SHARE advising the volunteer of possible research opportunities.

 Before a registration form can be submitted, the volunteer must explicitly acknowledge their understanding of the terms and conditions (highlighted below).